Lugrion/Free-Minecraft-Server-Tutorial/README.md

 1) Using a Ubuntu instead of Oracle to bring more flexibility and freedom to our instance.

 2) Using Crafty (minecraft server web manager) as frontend to change our preferences.
-Furthermore we will be learning how to manage our boot volume to have multiple instances running.

 To continue with this tutorial you need to have created a free tier oracle cloud account.
 Follow these [steps](https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud#sign-up-for-an-always-free-account) to make one in case you haven’t.
 The account offers up to 4 CPU cores and 24 GB of RAM\!